 The Advanced MaxDiff test is a great way to compare many alternatives without overwhelming respondents by asking them to read and consider all items at once.
-It takes a list of your items to be compared, and shows them in a balanced order to each respondent 3, 4, or 5 at a time.
+It takes a list of your items to be compared and shows them in a balanced order to each respondent 3, 4, or 5 at a time.

 About Advanced MaxDiff

 Dependent on the data resolution requirements, the model will ask a number of ranking, best/worst, or preference tasks for respondents to complete.
-When sufficient data are collected, we'll complete advanced statistical analysis on the back end and show you the hierarchy of your alternatives, as well as the distance between each item.
+When sufficient data are collected, advanced statistical analysis is completed on the back end, showing you the hierarchy of your alternatives as well as the distance between each item.
 If Hierarchical Bayesian (HB) analysis was specified in the settings, the model will also provide individual-level estimates, making it possible to draw inferences on sub-sections of the population without significant decrease in predictive power.
-Using this technology, you can find out which features/qualities of your product are most important to consumers, or rank a long list of slogans you are considering in the order of preference by your target audience.
-The Advanced MaxDiff test is quite sensitive to the number of completes, so we recommend ordering 400+ responses.
-The Advanced MaxDiff test is more accurate than the classical MaxDiff test, because it uses an adaptive real-time randomization algorithm that works while the survey is being fulfilled to provide the greatest possible efficiency of item distribution per group and per respondent, rather than relying on a predetermined map of the entire test.
-It is also much more user-friendly than classical symmetrical tables used in the past.
-Instead of asking respondents to find an item on the grid and put a checkbox in the correct column, we present them with 3, 4, or 5 items at a time and ask them to rank order, select Best/Worst from a text list, or select best and worst from an Image grid.
-It conserves respondents' energy and focuses their attention on identifying the winner and loser for each quad with minimal effort. |
+Using this technology, you can find out which features/qualities of your product are most important to consumers, or rank a long list of slogans in the order of preference by your target audience.

 Aggregate or HB?

-The Advanced Maxdiff comes in two varieties: Aggregate (formerly MaxDiff Express) and HB.
-If Aggregate is chosen, the method focuses on collecting general aggregate information, without the intention to obtain individual-level estimates.
-In typical settings respondents would see 3-5 screens.
-While it will still be possible to see results for a subset of respondents, please keep in mind that the model only covers the subset of respondents, and does not take into account the rest of responses.
-In HB mode, the method is focused on collecting high-resolution individual-level data to be analyzed by Hierarchical Bayesian model.
-In typical settings respondents would see 10-20 screens.
-Besides the additional option to extract individual logistic coefficients, it also becomes possible to look at analysis done on a subset of respondents, knowing that the results are more robust, as the model allows for individual-level estimation.
-For more details on these methodologies, please refer to our knowledge base articles: Advanced MaxDiff Aggregate and Advanced MaxDiff HB. |
+In HB mode, the method focuses on collecting high-resolution individual-level data to be analyzed by the Hierarchical Bayesian model.
+In typical settings, respondents would see 10–20 screens.
+Besides the additional option to extract individual logistic coefficients, it also becomes possible to look at analysis done on a subset of respondents, knowing that the results are more robust as the model allows for individual-level estimation.

 Aggregate/HB Comparison